 UPSC interview board members 2018

-The UPSC civil services mains exam is behind us and now all energies must be focused on the impending UPSC personality test.
+Once the UPSC civil service mains exam is behind us, it is time to focus all the energy on the impending UPSC personality test.
 This is the final stage in the UPSC exam process and perhaps the most unnerving.
 Being interviewed is not a position many want to find themselves in and more so especially when there is a lot at stake.
 If the UPSC written exams are considered tough, the interview is deemed a step above since candidates have to sit face-to-face with the daunting UPSC board members and answer questions on anything under the sun.
 But confidence can be gained by preparing for it the right way.
 It would also help if you know beforehand who your interviewers are.
 Read on for details on the UPSC board members.

 Prof. David R. Syiemlieh

 DOB: 22/1/1953 Chairman of UPSC from: 4/1/2017 Date of retirement: 21/1/2018